Hilary Wagner ~ Founder of Project Mayhem and lover of Cheetos. My first novel, NIGHTSHADE CITY debuted in 2010. It won some cool

 Matt MacNish ~ Matthew MacNish is the father of two beautiful young ladies, three lazy cats and one adorable German Shepard.
 Together they live in the mountains of north Georgia amidst his endless collection of vinyl records, Lord of the Rings memorabilia, Star Wars figures, and books about swords.
 You can find him on his blog, Facebook, and Twitter.

 Paul Greci ~ Paul grew up in northern Indiana where he spent as much time as he could on the Lake Michigan shoreline.
 After high school Paul discovered mountains.
 He worked his way west and north, and after a five year lay-over in California, settled in Alaska, where he’s lived for the past twenty years.
 When he isn’t teaching English or writing YA and MG fiction or figuring out how to keep the moose out of his vegetable garden, Paul roams the mountains and paddles his kayak on the coastlines, watching bears catch salmon and sea otters cracking mussel shells.
-His middle grade novel, Stranded, a survival story set in the Alaska wilderness, was awarded second place in the 2011 Pacific Northwest Writers Association’s annual contest.
+His middle grade novel, a survival story set in the Alaska wilderness, debuts in March 2015.
 Paul is represented by Amy Tipton of Signature Literary Agency. blogtwitterfacebook

 Eden Unger Bowditch~Eden has been writing since she was very, very small.
 She has been writing since she could use her brain to think of something to say.
 She has written songs and stories and plays, shopping lists and film scripts and secret notes and dreams and poems and books and others things.
 She has been a musician and a journalist and a welder and an editor and an author and other things, too.
 The best thing of all is that she gets to be a mom.
 That's her favorite.
 And she gets to be married to her best friend.
 Writing is right after that in favorite things.
 Riding camels, that’s cool, too, but not a favorite.
 Eden is the author of The Young Inventors Guild Trilogy.
 The first book in the series, The Atomic Weight of Secrets or the Arrival of the Mysterious Men in Black came out in 2011.
 The second volume, The Ravens of Solemano, was published in September, 2013.
 Presently, Eden lives with her family in Cairo, Egypt.
 But that’s another story entirely….